 Render Markdown fields in the content template:

-Completed the background settings and front-end library inclusion.
-The final step is very critical: make sure your content template can correctly parse and render Markdown formatted document content.
+Completed the back-end setup and front-end library integration, and the final step is very critical: make sure that your content template can correctly parse and render Markdown-formatted document content.

-For example, if you are on the document detail page, assuming you arearticle/detail.htmldisplaying the article content in a similar document template, your code might look like this:
+For example, assuming you are on a document detail pagearticle/detail.htmlor a similar document template, your code might look like this:

 <article class="markdown-body"> {# 配合上一步的github-markdown-css样式 #}